 We encourage businesses to dig into this vital aspect of their forecasting to see if any of it is coming from an EU customer.
 If it is, a question should be how is that relationship, and the payment of invoices going to work after the deadline?
-Is the UK business going to be able to supply the EU business in the same way?
-Are more checks going to be put in place, so trading becomes more difficult, and worse could the EU customer look to another supplier in the EU trading block to buy the same goods or services without the challenges of buying from a UK supplier?
-The effect of all of this is of course the UK business suffers from a loss of business and consequently revenue, which in turn spirals into a downturn in business and eventually cashflow.
-At that point, the UK’s businesses own creditors may act to recover their own cash, leading down the path of claim, judgment, and enforcement.
+Is the UK business going to be able to supply the EU Brexit business in the same way?

-Conversely if a UK business relies on an EU business as part of its supply chain, and the EU business cannot supply in the same way as it did pre-Brexit, then the UK business may suffer from not being able to supply its customer base with goods and or services.
+Conversely, if a petition for parliament, government e-petitions, UK Parliament’s rejection of the government’s Withdrawal Agreement and business relies on an EU business as part of its supply chain, and the EU business cannot supply in the same way as it did pre-Brexit, then the UK business may suffer from not being able to supply its customer base with goods and or services.

 This all seems bleak, and we certainly don’t wish to be unnecessarily gloomy.
-Our position is that just like any other change in business environment, people should plan for change, and develop their contingency plans for the worst or best scenarios – and everything in between.
+Our position is that just like any other change in the business environment, people should plan for change, and develop their contingency plans for the worst or best scenarios – and everything in between.

-Depending on where a business sits in the two situations outlined above, and no doubt there are many other situations we have not anticipated, business leaders should be making plans to ensure their cashflow through these uncertain times is protected.
+Depending on where a business sits in the two situations outlined above, and no doubt there are many other situations we have not anticipated, business leaders should be making plans to ensure their cash flow through these uncertain times is protected.
 Cash is the lifeblood of any business, and Brexit is an unknown threat.
 So, by planning for the worst impact, or hard Brexit – through to soft Brexit, having a plan for cashflow in this transition period is sensible and necessary.
 Even if you don’t think your business will be directly affected, it’s still worth thinking through about how your business receives its cash and is any part of that pipeline affected by trading with the EU.

 Ultimately if cashflow is safeguarded then the need to issue a claim, enter a judgment, and enforce it, will be avoided.

 Let’s not be under any illusion, the enforcement of court judgments between England and Wales, Scotland and Northern Ireland is not exactly straightforward and frankly should have been streamlined using technology to transfer court judgments.
-But it hasn’t and as far as we can see the systems in place today won’t change as a result of Brexit.
+But it hasn’t and as far as we can see the systems in place today won’t change as a result of Brexit deal.
 We suppose that is of some comfort!

 Enforcement of a judgment in the EU just adds another layer of complexity.
-In our view, whilst policy makers may feel the enforcement process has been a success, the fact is that filling out the paperwork to transfer the judgment is only the tip of the iceberg in terms of achieving a successful outcome, which means having a network of enforcement agents across the EU who work with the same approach, and the same standards.
+In our view, whilst policymakers may feel the enforcement process has been a success, the fact is that filling out the paperwork to transfer the judgment is only the tip of the iceberg in terms of achieving a successful outcome, which means having a network of enforcement agents across the EU who work with the same approach, and the same standards.
 This is still very much a work in progress for all countries.

 What we can say with some certainty is that for EU countries wishing to enforce in England and Wales we believe the English and Welsh system provides a proven model to get the best outcome for payment of a court judgment.
 The transfer and enforcement of judgments into the High Court through the action department in the High Court in London is as good as it can be and is well supported.
 EU businesses can then convert their EU judgment into a Writ of Control using the services of High Court Enforcement Officers to compel payment.